so-cash/.github/profile/README.md

   actor Buyer as Buyer;
   participant DvP as DvP;
   participant Register as Bond Registrer;
+  participant BuyerAccount as Buyer's account;
   participant SellerAccount as Seller's account;
-  participant BuyerAccount as Buyer's account;

-  note over Seller,BuyerAccount: we assume that the DvP is already deployed and its code has been allowed in the Register (see so|bond)
+  note over Seller,SellerAccount: we assume that the DvP is already deployed and its code has been allowed in the Register (see so|bond)

-  Seller->>DvP: provide seller's account address Seller->>SellerAccount: approve DvP to initiate transfer on its behalf Seller->>DvP: accept the DvP
+  Seller->>DvP: provide seller's account address Seller->>DvP: accept the DvP

-  Buyer->>DvP: provide buyer's account address
+  Buyer->>DvP: provide buyer's account address Buyer->>BuyerAccount: approve DvP to initiate transfer on its behalf

-  note over Seller,BuyerAccount: here starts the atomic DvP (internal cash steps omitted for simplicity) Buyer->>DvP: accept the DvP activate DvP
+  note over Seller,SellerAccount: here starts the atomic DvP (internal cash steps omitted for simplicity) Buyer->>DvP: accept the DvP activate DvP
-  DvP->>SellerAccount: Initiate the payment to Buyer's account SellerAccount->>BuyerAccount: Execute the transfer DvP->>Register: Transfer the bond ownership to Buyer's address deactivate DvP
+  DvP->>BuyerAccount: Initiate the payment to Seller's account BuyerAccount->>SellerAccount: Execute the transfer DvP->>Register: Transfer the bond ownership to Buyer's address deactivate DvP

-  note over Seller,BuyerAccount: if both steps above are successful, the DvP is completed and the bond is transferred to the buyer
+  note over Seller,SellerAccount: if both steps above are successful, the DvP is completed and the bond is transferred to the buyer
 ```

 Note that the seller has to accept that the DvP is allowed to initiate a transfer on its behalf.
 Similar to `so|bond` the seller's account could pre establish that all DvP with a particular code (or code hash) can be allowed to initiate a transfer on its behalf.